influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/monitor-an-influxenterprise-cluster.md

 ~# sudo systemctl start chronograf
 ```

-### Step 3: Connect Chronograf to the OSS InfluxDB instance
+### Step 3: Connect Chronograf to the InfluxDB OSS instance

-Visit `http://xxx.xx.xxx.xxx:8888` in your browser to access Chrongraf, replacing `xxx.xx.xxx.xxx` with the IP address of your OSS InfluxDB instance.
+To access Chronograf, go to `http://<ip_address>:8888`, where <ip_address> is the IP address of your InfluxDB OSS instance.
 The welcome page includes instructions for connecting Chronograf to that instance.

 ![Connect Chronograf to InfluxDB](/img/chronograf/v1.4/g-cluster-welcome.png)

-For the `Connection String`, enter the hostname or IP of your OSS InfluxDB instance, and be sure to include the default port: `8086`.
+For the `Connection String`, enter the hostname or IP of your InfluxDB OSS instance, and be sure to include the default port: `8086`.
 Next, name your data source; this can be anything you want.
 Finally, enter your username and password and click `Add Source`.

 ### Step 4: Explore the monitoring data in Chronograf

-Chronograf works with the Telegraf data in your OSS InfluxDB instance.
+Chronograf works with the Telegraf data in your InfluxDB OSS instance.
 The `Host List` page, the first page that you see in Chronograf, shows your data node's hostnames, their statuses, CPU usage, load, and their configured [applications](/chronograf/v1.4/troubleshooting/frequently-asked-questions/#what-applications-are-supported-in-chronograf).
 In this case, you've only enabled the system stats input plugin so `system` is the single application that appears in the `Apps` column.

 ![Host List page](/img/chronograf/v1.4/g-cluster-hostlist.png)

-Click on `system` to see Chronograf's pre-created dashboard for that application.
+Click `system` to see Chronograf's pre-created dashboard for that application.
 Keep an eye on your data nodes by viewing that dashboard for each hostname:

 ![Pre-created dashboard](/img/chronograf/v1.4/g-cluster-predash.gif)